 - Now until further notice : Bond In Motion

 An exhibition of over 50 James Bond vehicles, including the Lotus Esprit from The Spy Who Loved Me and Aston Martin DB5 from Goldeneye.
 Tickets – Adults: £14.50, Children: £9.50.
 Booking in advance highly recommended.
 London Film Museum, 45 Wellington Street, Covent Garden, WC2E 7BN.
 Nearest tube: Covent Garden or Temple.
 For more information, visit the London Film Museum website.

-Posted on 31 March 2015, in Art, Entertainment, Festivals, London, Tourist Attractions and tagged April 2015, Easter, Easter Holidays, Families, london, school holidays, Things to do in London, What's On Guide.
+Posted on 31 Mar 2015, in Art, Entertainment, Festivals, London, Tourist Attractions and tagged Easter, Easter Holidays, Families, London, school holidays, Things to do in London, What's On Guide.
 Bookmark the permalink.
 11 Comments.